22cans/CascadeRepos/README.md

 ### Usage

-Once you have set up the services and configuration, you can use the Cascade Repository in your code.
+Once you have set up the services and configuration, you can use Cascade in your code.
 Here's an example of how to use it:

 ```csharp
 public class ProductCategoryService